Pauli-Isosomppi/Heston-model/README.md

 ## Heston Model for Monte Carlo Simulations

-Obviously as discussed one of the nice things about the Heston model for European option prices is that there is a closed-form solution once you have the characteristic function.
-So discretisation of the SDE is not required for valuing a European option, however if you would like to value other option types with complex features using the Heston model than you can use the following code:
+As discussed, one of the nice things about the Heston model for European option prices is that there is a closed-form solution once you have the characteristic function.
+So, discretisation of the SDE is not required for valuing a European option, however, if you would like to value other option types with complex features using the Heston model, then you can use the following code:

 ### Euler Discretisation of SDEs